RTEdbg/RTElib/Portable/CPU/Generic/Readme.md

 * **rtedbg_generic_irq_disable.h** - Space reservation using interrupt disable/enable.
 Should be used for all devices with a CPU core that does not support mutex instructions.
 It can also be used for all other processors if short term interrupt disabling is not a problem.
 * **rtedbg_generic_atomic.h** - Space reservation using the Atomic operations library (mutex instructions) for single-core devices.
 * **rtedbg_generic_atomic_smp.h** - Space reservation using the Atomic operations library for multi-core devices (SMP - symetric multiprocessing).
+* **rtedbg_generic_non_reentrant.h** - Space reservation without re-entry protection.
+Use when the programmer can ensure that the logging functions are called only from parts of the program that can never be executed simultaneously.
+Data logging is faster and program memory usage is reduced.

 See also the following sections of the RTEdbg manual:
 * 'Data logging in RTOS-based applications' if your code runs under an RTOS.